ikizir/HohhaDynamicXOR/README.md

 Last but not least, we protect the plaintext with extra random padding bytes.
 But I don't want to mention here, about the practical difficulties to obtain both ciphertext and plaintext here, since, information theory let them "suppose" having the plaintext in their "fictif" world :)

 As we told, our shameless, is quoting from Bruce Schneier.
 He admits that, it's an honor to be like him!
 And apparently, he's exactly like him!
-Because, apparantly, Bruce Scneier, is making so ridiculous suppositions that some people created a site to enumarate some "facts" about him. https://www.schneierfacts.com/
+Because, apparantly, Bruce Schneier, is making so ridiculous suppositions that some people created a site to enumarate some "facts" about him. https://www.schneierfacts.com/

 There are many.
 But I can't resist to quote two of them here :)